yoctoproject/poky/documentation/overview-manual/development-environment.rst

 When you create a local copy of a Git repository, the copy has the same set of branches as the original.
-This means you can use Git to create a local working area (also called a branch) that tracks a specific development branch from the upstream source Git repository. in other words, you can define your local Git environment to work on any development branch in the repository.
+This means you can use Git to create a local working area (also called a branch) that tracks a specific development branch from the upstream source Git repository.
+In other words, you can define your local Git environment to work on any development branch in the repository.
 To help illustrate, consider the following example Git commands::